 Unit Description: In this unit, focus of this unit is to identify the differences between needs and wants, goods and services and producing and consuming.
-Additionally, students will learn the effects technology has had on our past and present.
+Additionally, students will learn the effects technology has had on our past and present and the role of money in individuals' lives.

 Essential Questions: Enduring Understandings: Why is it important to know the difference between people's needs and wants?
 What effects have technology and innovation had on our past and our present?
-What innovations can you imagine for our future? meet those needs in different ways.
+What innovations can you imagine for our future?
+All people around the globe need the same kinds of things to live but meet those needs in different ways.
+Good and services are available to purchase to meet the needs and wants of a community.
+Providing goods and/or services is a business or way of making a living.
+Inventions, technology, and innovations throughout the centuries have led to our world today.
+Study the progress and advances form long ago can have an impact on understanding our future.

 Relevant Standards: Learning Goals: Learning Objectives: 6.1.4.C.1: Apply opportunity cost (i.e., choices and tradeoffs) to evaluate individuals' decisions, including ones made in their communities.
 6.1.4.C.2: Distinguish between needs and wants and explain how scarcity and choice influence decisions made by individuals, communities, and nations.
 6.1.4.C.3: Explain why incentives vary between and among producers and consumers.
 6.1.4.C.4: Describe how supply and demand influence price and output of products.
 6.1.4.C.5: Explain the role of specialization in the production and exchange of goods and services.
-Students will understand the difference between needs and wants.
-(1 week) Students will understand the differences between goods and services and identify those who provide them.
+Students will understand the differences between goods and services and identify those who provide them.
 (1 week) Students will understand the difference between producing and consuming.
-(1 week) Students will understand how work provides income to purchase goods and services.
-(1 week) Students will understand that Inventions and technology have made Students will be able to identify the difference between needs and wants and explain their difference.
-Students will be able to discuss why people cannot always have everything they want.
-Students will be able to identify and explain the difference between a good and a service.
-Students will be able to identify and explain those who provide a good and/or a service.
-Students will be able to identify and explain the effects technology has had on our past and present.
+(1 week) Students will understand how work and employment impact our community.
+(1 weeks) Students will understand the role of money, savings, debt in individuals' lives.
+(2 weeks) Students will understand that Students will be able to identify various occupations.
+Students will be able to analyze and explain how work/employment impact our community.
+Students will be able to distinguish the difference between goods and services.
+Students will be able to illustrate how production and consumption of goods and services and interrelated and affected.
+Students will be able to define "savings" and "debt" and how they impact our community and ourselves.